jrkaupert/cs-webdev-notes/The-Well-Grounded-Rubyist/the_well_grounded_rubyist.md

 ```

 ### 1.4.2 A closer look at interactive Ruby interpretation with irb ###
+`irb` processes Ruby commands interactively, making it great for testing
+code or learning Ruby

+`irb --simple-prompt` will keep `irb` output shorter

+`--noecho` can be used to prevent `irb` from reporting back results

+`exit` can be used to exit `irb`

 ### 1.4.3 ri and RDoc ###
+`ri` = Ruby Index command-line tool
+`rdoc` = Ruby Documentation (RDoc) system command-line tool

+`rdoc` looks at comments in program files and if correctly formatted,
+organizes them and creates nicely formatted documentation

+`ri` displays RDoc information.
+For example, `ri String#upcase` will
+display information about the upcase String method.
+The `#` indicates
+it is an instance method, instead of a class method which would use `::`

 ### 1.4.4 The rake task-management utility ###

 ### 1.4.5 Installing packages with the gem command ###